Northern Limestone Alps: Bavaria and Tyrol

 Four Famous Swiss Mountain Passes

-Top contributor Electriclife has done it again with this spectacular video of the snowy mountain passes of Switzerland.
+Top contributor Electriclife has done it again with his DJI Inspire 2 and ZenmuseX7 in this spectacular video of the snowy mountain passes of Switzerland.
 The Grimsel Pass, used by the Tour de Suisse; the Gotthard Pass, connecting northern and southern Switzerland since the Middle Ages; the Susten Pass, popular due to its phenomenal views of the Stein Glacier; and the Furka Pass, made famous by a chase scene in Goldfinger (1964), the third installment of the James Bond series, starring Sean Connery.

 Switzerland's Mighty Matterhorn